My Art Workflow - The Management Bits

 In addition to recording data about each artwork, there is also the process of creating multiple representations of each artwork for the various platforms on which it will appear.
 Examples are:

 To facilitate the production of these various images I have created a number of Photoshop actions to insure consistency and to automate the process as much as possible.
 With respect to the cropped thumbnails for uniformly sized POD portfolio indices item above, this is a recent addition to my workflow done to facilitate the creation of mobile-friendly gallery pages.
 These uniformly sized images make for a more predictable reflowing of the images when the display screen is resized.
 More importantly, it significantly reduces the amount of code I have to write to support that reflowing (yes, I do all my own web work).
 Specifically, I wanted to create gallery index pages of the art and photography that I sell on third party print-on-demand (POD) platforms.
-An example of the first index page so created is Art and Photography Open Edition Prints on Crated.com.
+An example of the first index page so created is Art and Photography Open Edition Prints on Crated.com (out of business as of 7/31/2017).

 And there you have two of the key components of the business end of my digital art workflow from the aspect of data management and supporting image creation.
 There are other components of my work flow, like creating web pages and posting to POD sites, but those tasks are common to all artists posting their work to the Internet, with the details being dependent on the platform to which they are posting.